omkar0501/Docker/README.md

   the client talk to the docker engine, which handles container and registry provide the images together they make it easy to build run and manage applicationn in container.

+# what is Docker file ?
+ a docker file is a simple text file with a set of instructions to build a docker image.

+# what is docker image ?
+ A Docker image is a single file that contains all the necessary dependencies, libraries, and the program itself, so it can run anywhere without needing additional setup.

+# Docker registry
+  A Docker registry is a place where Docker images are stored and shared.
+It allows you to upload, download, and manage Docker images.

+#